lydell/next-minimal-routes/README.md

 Note that in Node.js you typically need to run `decodeURIComponent` on `pathname` before trying to match on it or extract URL parameters from it.

+[getRequestHandler] uses `matchRoute` behind the scenes, so usually you won’t need this function.
+But if you need to manually match something in the browser some time, `matchRoute` can be handy.

 | Parameter | Type           | Description            |
 | --------- | -------------- | ---------------------- |
 | routes    | `Array<Route>` | Routes to match.       |